denisyurin/GALIC/README.md

 --------------------------------
 #1.
 The calculation of target velocity dispersions is faulty beyond 8 Mpc for the velocity structure of type 2, so don't use it for now for Halo and Bulge, instead if necessary mimic it with velocity structure of type 3 with dispersion R over Z ratio set to 1.

 #2.
-The putting of the time-averaged velocity dispersion to the target ones is not fully successful in the case of the disk.
+The putting of the time-averaged velocity dispersions to the target ones is not fully successful in the case of the disk.
 Which means that one can still see the rapid change of the velocity structure in the disk that is not related to the disk relaxation.